jjvanzon/Circular-Language-Spec/spec/inheritance/deeper-specialization.md

 ### Even Deeper Member Addition

-However, if the additional member must be added to an even deeper level, each level must be given a specialized version.
+However, if the additional member might be added to an even deeper level, each level might be given a specialized version.

 Take the following structure: